neutrons/inspired/README.md

 ### Option 2:
    If you do not have access to a Linux computer, or you cannot install INSPIRED properly by following the steps in Option 1, you may consider running INSPIRED as a VM.
 1. Install [VirtualBox for your operating system](https://www.virtualbox.org/wiki/Downloads).
-2. To download the VirtualBox image from Zenodo, run:
+2. Download the VirtualBox image (inspired.ova) from [Zenodo](https://doi.org/10.5281/zenodo.10723108).
+On MacOS/Linux, you may run:

    `wget https://zenodo.org/records/10723108/files/inspired.ova`